 Unless you’ve been living under a rock, you probably know that one of the main reasons for buying an air fryer is that they are supposed to be a healthier way of cooking.
 And if this is true, isn’t everything that comes out of an air fryer good for you?
 Let’s take a quick look at these ideas and try to separate fact from fiction.

 Less Oil = Health Benefits

 Firstly, it’s true that the technology in air fryers means you can cook a huge variety of popular foods using (comparatively) very little oil or fat.
-An air fryer is basically a small convection oven that cooks by heating air to a really high temperature and then circulating that hot air around the food.
+How is this possible?
+Well, an air fryer is basically a small convection oven that cooks by heating air to a really high temperature and then circulating that hot air around the food.

 This is particularly good news if you have a soft spot for fried foods.
-With traditional cooking methods, many favourites like hot chips and chicken wings only reach crispy, golden perfection if they’ve been cooked in a bubbling pan of boiling oil – totally delicious, but not great for your arteries!
+With traditional cooking methods, many favourites like hot chips and chicken wings only reach crispy, golden perfection if they are cooked in a bubbling pan of boiling oil.
+And while this makes them totally delicious, it’s not great for your arteries!

 If you’d like to know more about the current thinking on oils and which ones are considered bad for us, you can read more here.

 Of course, one of the problems with this is that you have to be a big fan of fried food in the first place to want to eat food cooked this way.
 And for a lot of people, a healthy lifestyle and fried food simply don’t go together.